 We approach the helpline as a ‘service of last resort’.
-This means that, wherever possible, we try to answer questions in other ways, such as through our self-help information hub.
+This means that, wherever possible, we try to answer questions in other ways, such as through our website.

-The helpline is coordinated by one full-time member of staff, and supported by a number of volunteers who act in various capacities (such as helpline advisors, administrators and researchers).
+The helpline is coordinated by three full-time members of staff, and supported by a number of volunteers who act in various capacities (such as helpline advisors, administrators and researchers).
 If you’re interested in volunteering for our helpline, find out about the current vacancies at Unlock.

 Making sure it works well

 We’re committed to ensuring that our helpline meets the objectives we’ve set for it.
 That’s why: